-Even in the best-maintained, well-mulched, and densely planted yard, weeds are a constant reality.
+Even in the best maintained, well-mulched, and densely planted yard, weeds are a constant reality.
 If you are tired of pulling weeds mechanically, or you want to avoid using herbicides, a flame weeder can come in handy.
-Be aware that flame-weeding has its limitations both in terms of the locations where it can be used as well as the types of weeds it kills.
+Before you light the torch, though, you should know that flame weeding has its limitations both in terms of the locations where it can be used as well as the types of weeds it kills.

 What Are Flame Weeders?

 A flame weeder briefly exposes weeds to extreme heat up to 2,000 degrees F, just long enough to damage the plant tissue so that the plant dies.
 The plant is not burned in the process.

 The tool consists of a torch or wand that is connected to a propane tank by a hose.
 There are different systems for the propane tank: torch flame weeders that can be hooked up to any refillable propane tank include backpack-style flame weeders, and rolling flame weeder where the tank is installed on a dolly.
 Flame weeders for home gardeners vary in BTUs between 40,000 and 100,000.

 Are Flame Weeders Effective?

 Flame weeding is most effective on weeds no taller than one to two inches; the smaller the weeds, the better they work.